r-neal-kelly/nkr/docs/dendron/vault/atomic_t.specialization.integer_p.md

 id: JrHaS8tsuvHUZaSSndWH1
 title: integer_p
 desc: ''
-updated: 1628981192336
+updated: 1628991156623
 created: 1628978307524
 ---

 This is the default specialization of [[atomic_t]].
 Depending on the platform, most signed and unsigned integers are available, and at a bare minimum the `word_t` should be available.
+This has the full suite of atomic methods, all Access, Assign, and Exchange calls.

 ## Aliases